What Questions Should I Ask a Nanny Agency?

-Here are possible topics to address when choosing and vetting a nanny agency:
+Here are possible topics to address and questions to ask when choosing and vetting a nanny agency:

 - How many years have you been in business?